kleinschmidt/juliacon2018/slides.md

 # Schema time

-A schema applied to a formula replaces `Term`s with their schema entries:
+A schema applied to an `<:AbstractTerm` formula replaces `Term`s with their schema entries:

 ```julia
 julia> apply_schema(@formula(y ~ 1 + a + b), schema(d))